 “Cathy gladly serves everyone who walks through her bakery’s doors, including same-sex couples.
 But she should not be forced by the government to express messages that conflict with her sincerely held religious beliefs.
 We are pleased the judge recognized that the First Amendment protects Cathy’s freedom of speech.”

-In light of Cathy’s victory, FCDF filed a motion for attorneys’ fees last week under California’s Private Attorney General statute.
+In light of Cathy’s victory, FCDF filed a motion for attorneys’ costs last week under California’s Private Attorney General statute.
 This statute mandates that the court must award fees to a prevailing party if, among other things, the case resulted in the enforcement of an important right affecting the public interest, and where a significant benefit has been conferred on a large class of persons.
 FCDF argues that attorneys’ fees are warranted because the case implicated “constitutional rights of prime importance.”

 The DFEH is likely to appeal the final judgment in addition to its appeal of the initial denial of its motion for preliminary injunction.